maniartech/idgen/README.md

   -h, --help
           Print help (see a summary with '-h')

-          Name string for UUID v3/v5

-      --json
-          Output as JSON

-  -b, --banner
-          Show banner

-  -h, --help
-          Print help (see a summary with '-h')

-      --json
-          Output as JSON

-  -b, --banner
-          Show banner

-  -h, --help
-          Print help (see a summary with '-h')

-      --json
-          Output as JSON

-  -b, --banner
-          Show banner

-  -h, --help
-          Print help (see a summary with '-h')

-  -b, --banner
-          Show banner

-  -h, --help
-          Print help (see a summary with '-h')

-  -b, --banner
-          Show banner

-  -h, --help
-          Print help (see a summary with '-h')

-          Show banner

-  -h, --help
-          Print help (see a summary with '-h')

-  -h, --help
-          Print help (see a summary with '-h')

-          Print help (see a summary with '-h')

   -V, --version
-          Print version
-  -V, --version
-          Print version
           Print version

 EXAMPLES:
     idgen                                       Generate a random UUID v4 (default)